Servants to Asia's Urban Poor: Five Principles & Five Values

-Simple Lifestyle - Servants commit to simplicity of life to be free to love and serve God and the poor.
+We commit ourselves to lifestyles of inner and outward simplicity, in order to be free to love and serve God and the poor.

-"Setting aside our ‘right’ to affluence while there are still those who live in abject poverty, we desire to be a relevant yet prophetic voice in a world preoccupied with self."
+Setting aside our ‘right’ to affluence while there are still those who live in abject poverty, we desire to be a relevant yet prophetic voice in a world preoccupied with self.

 Servants are sustained by five values: